StephenBuley/band-fingerings/README.md

 The idea for this app came from long-time friend, Salem Brackett, who is a band director in Klein ISD in Texas.
 Thanks Salem!

-Currently the functionality is limited to a subset of the fingerings for French Horn, Trumpet, Euphonium, and Three Valve Bb Tuba but the idea is to extend this project to all wind instruments.
+Currently the functionality is limited to a subset of the fingerings for French Horn, Trumpet, Euphonium, and Three and Four Valve Bb Tubas, but the idea is to extend this project to all wind instruments.